UEABIO/data-sci-v1/docs/07-reproducible-reports.md

 So when you use `here()` wrapped inside other functions for importing/exporting (like `read_csv()` or `ggsave()`) if you include `here()` you can still use the RProject location as the root directory when 'knitting' Rmarkdown files, even if your markdown is tidied away into a **separate sub-folder**.

-This means your previous relative filepaths could be replaced with
+This means your previous relative filepaths should be replaced with:

 ````md
 ```{r, include=FALSE}